 Most International Organizations follow the United Nations Common System professional grade structure.
-Please note that the years of experience referred to in the chart is years of relevant experience after the completion of an undergraduate degree- unless stated otherwise on the individual position description.
-As these positions are very competitive it is recommended to apply to jobs that you may feel you are overqualified for based off of the years of experience listed below.
+Please note that the years of experience referred to in the chart is years of relevant experience after the completion of an undergraduate degree- unless stated otherwise in the individual vacancy announcement.
+As these positions are very competitive it is recommended that you apply to positions for which you both meet, and exceed, the minimum years of experience.

 |Entry||P-1||Rarely advertised, 0-2 years of work experience.|